 My girlfriend and I travel to her parents’ house every Christmas Eve.
 That night, we stay up late talking, playing games, and eating food, even though we are all well aware that we will be summoned the next morning at 5 a.m. sharp.
 We are awoken by her mother’s excited cries, “Merry Christmas!
 Get up!”
 We drag ourselves out of bed only because we know we will be met with fresh coffee and bombarded with presents.
 After unwrapping presents, we all pitch in to fix a big breakfast, which is then followed by my favorite part, a Christmas Nap!

 Looking at the Lights

 In Austin, we have the Trail of Lights – a Christmas community event with over 60 displays, 2 million lights, food trucks, and nightly entertainment.
 I remember going to this when I was small and feeling like the trail was miles long!
 I almost always had to be carried by the end.
 Now that I am older, I walk through in less than 30 minutes and it’s funny to me that I ever felt like it was such a long distance.

 Some Good Ol' Games

-Reindeer Bingo, which is essentially Bingo with a winners "grab bag" of mysterious prizes for different ages, collected from various department store clearance aisles.
-Some of which are downright unusual (Angry Mama microwave cleaner, potato peeling mitts, Chia Pets, electric fly swatter) and some that are very practical and handy (pocket hand warmers, breath mints, miniature screwdriver set, Turbo scrubber, Snuggies).
-Some are pretty funny.
-Others are re-gifted or exchanged for other presents.
-It usually takes us all weekend to get through the stash.
-We also hide a glass Christmas pickle ornament in the tree for the most astute child to find. – Jennifer C.
+My favorite is Reindeer Bingo where the prize is essentially a "grab bag" of mysterious items collected throughout the year.
+Some prizes are unusual (Angry Mama microwave cleaner, potato peeling mitts, Chia Pets, electric fly swatter) some are practical and handy (pocket hand warmers, breath mints, miniature screwdriver set, Turbo scrubber, Snuggies), and some are just funny.
+Unwanted items are re-gifted or exchanged for other presents, and it usually takes all weekend to get through the stash!
+We also hide a glass Christmas pickle ornament in the tree for the most astute child to find.